aochider/candid/DESIGN.md

    - Display Name
    - password
    - Password re-entry
-- Once submitted, the “Create an Account” form hashes the password, sends the information to the backend, and the backend creates a new user with the provided information
+- Once submitted, the “Create an Account” form hashes the password, sends the information to the backend, and the backend creates a new user with the provided information [usually it is the backend that hashes the password, otherwise there are other things to consider that are not as commonly understood (eg, if the database is compromised, the string stored in the database *is* the plaintext password)]

 ## Users:
 - There are four types of users: